DeCo-DETR: Decoupled Cognition DETR for efficient Open-Vocabulary Object Detection: Experiment

 \subsection{Ablation Study}

-In this section, we conduct a series of ablation studies to evaluate the contribution of each component in DeCo-DETR, with the main results shown in Table~\ref{tab:ablation_detailed} and additional results provided in Appendix~\ref{app:ab}.
+In this section, we conduct a series of ablation studies to evaluate the contribution of each component, with the main results shown in Table~\ref{tab:ablation_detailed} and additional results provided in Appendix~\ref{app:ab}.

-\textbf{Dynamic Hierarchical Concept Pool.} Incorporating multigranular prototypes (1,203 coarse + 4,800 fine) improves AP\textsubscript{50}\textsuperscript{novel} by \textbf{2.5\%} compared to using a single-level prototype pool.
+\textbf{DHCP.} Incorporating multigranular prototypes (1,203 coarse + 4,800 fine) improves AP\textsubscript{50}\textsuperscript{novel} by \textbf{2.5\%} compared to using a single-level prototype pool.
 This result underscores the effectiveness of hierarchical semantic abstraction: coarse-level prototypes capture broad inter-class distinctions, while fine-level prototypes model subtle intra-class variations.
 By jointly leveraging these multiscale semantic features, the model is better positioned to generalize to novel categories under limited supervision, leading to a notable performance gain.

 \textbf{PD-DuGi.} The integration of the PD-DuGi mechanism yields a comprehensive improvement across all metrics, validating the necessity of resolving task conflicts in open-vocabulary detection.
 The introduction of dual-stream gradient isolation boosts $AP_{50}^{novel}$ from 36.6\% to 37.5\% (+0.9\%) and, notably, increases $AP_{50}^{base}$ from 54.0\% to 55.1\% (+1.1\%).
 This simultaneous gain suggests that sharing a unified feature space for both localization and semantic alignment often leads to optimization interference, where the gradients for semantic adaptation may degrade the spatial features required for precise bounding box regression.
 PD-DuGi effectively mitigates this issue by explicitly isolating the optimization paths; it allows the cognition branch to learn robust semantic representations for novel categories without distorting the structural features essential for base category localization, thereby achieving a superior trade-off between open-world generalization and closed-set precision.